fredrik-rose/AdventOfCode2024/README.md

 If there are several identical items that evolves over time a good approach is to keep a counter for each unique item and in that way evolve all items of a certain kind simultaneously.
 See day 11.

+### Detect Emerging Pattern in Random

+Find the minimum entropy, a pattern should have smaller entropy than random.
+Day 14 is an example where this is kind of used.
+A more general solution is probably to convert the grid to a string of letters and compute the entropy for this string.